83Gh0st/quizo/README.md

 - **Question.js**: Handles individual question rendering.
 - **Quiz.js**: Manages quiz flow and user interactions.

-You can also customize the styling in the associated CSS files.
+You can also customize the styling in the `src/styles/` directory.

 ## Deployment